ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/03-implementing-binary-trees.md

 field, with the type of the field depending on the application.
 The most common node implementation includes a value field and pointers to the two children.
-[Figure @fig:bintree_with_pointers] is an illustration of how the tree from [figure @fig:example_bintree] looks like, where the child pointers are shown explicitly.
+@Fig:bintree_with_pointers is an illustration of how the tree from @fig:example_bintree looks like, where the child pointers are shown explicitly.

 <div id="fig:bintree_with_pointers">